satv99/CV/README.md

   - Align and Execute Product Strategy with end-to-end product lifecycle from concept to adoption, including requirements with prioritized features, corresponding justification, and success metrics – OKRs <br>
   - Growth Marketing and Pre-sales Support: Solutioning, Demos, GTM, Marketing collaterals, Webinars, blogs <br>
   - **_Technologies used:_** Salesforce, Tabelau, AWS, AWS Bedrock/ Sage Maker, Python, React, OpenAI API
+  - **_Certification:_** HIPAA and GCP

 **Chief Product Officer** @ [Muvi Inc](https://Muvi.com/) _(May 2022 - Oct 2022)_ <br>
 Muvi is an all-in-one OTT SaaS Platform provider which allows you to launch White Label Multi-Device OTT streaming & Video Streaming Platforms, offering Video on Demand (VOD), Live Streaming, Monetization, CDN, DRM

--  Drive Product vision, strategy, innovation in portfolio and product development  process <br>
+-  Drive Product vision, strategy, pricing and innovation in portfolio and product development  process <br>
 -  Monitor, communicate, and address market trends, opportunities, and competitor strategies <br>
 -  Work with cross-functional team members to ensure that products are positioned properly in the market by overseeing the commercial deployment of marketing plans, and messaging <br>